 Most motorcycle accidents cases end up settling rather than proceeding through a full trial to reach a jury verdict.
 This happens for several reasons including the length of time it takes to litigate a case to verdict, along with the significant additional expenses incurred in bringing a case to trial.
 An experienced personal injury attorney can assist you with weighing the costs and benefits of settlement versus proceeding with a lawsuit as it pertains to your specific case.

 Legal Resources for Victims of Hit and Run Motorcycle Accidents

 Getting in a hit-and-run motorcycle accident can be very traumatic.
 It’s important to follow the steps that are in this document, especially when it comes to your health.
-If you or someone you know is the victim of a hit-and-run motorcycle accident and is unsure of where to get legal help regarding the accident, this section will provide several legal resources with links attached.
-Get the help you need and deserve as a victim of this unfortunate accident!
+If you or someone you know is the victim of a hit-and-run motorcycle accident, this section will provide several legal resources with links attached to assist you with getting the help you need and deserve as a victim of someone else’s negligence and reckless behavior.